Rabb Se Hai Dua: After 22 years

 Unwitting half-sisters, Ibaadat and Mannat are now grown up and share a strong sisterly bond, believing themselves to be twins.
 Ibaadat values her family the most and has turned out to be simple, confident and sweet.
 Mannat is spoiled, self-obsessed and over-pampered by the family.
 Dua is indifferent towards Ibaadat, who craves for Dua’s love since childhood.
 The family still despises Ibaadat while the only one to support her is Hamida.
+Ibaadat and Mannat goes to court and fights for the right of Muslim women who are victims of marital violence and their spouses marrying more than one wife according to the laws of Islam and they are appealing to the court to correct the injustice against women.
+Meanwhile, Subhan under the pen name of SS(secret superstar) becomes a superstar.
 Kaynaat returns to India with her family.
 Ibaadat has been writing emails to Subhaan all these years, under the name of Mannat, so that Subhaan doesn't get upset.
 In the present, Subhaan confesses his love for Mannat, thinking she was the one who wrote emails to him, and proposes her.

 When Ibaadat risks her life to save a drunk Mannat from getting molested by her lover Farhaan, Dua accepts Ibaadat as her daughter and apologizes to her for not giving affection to her all these years.
 Gulnaaz and her grandchildren instigate Mannat against Ibaadat, making her believe that Farhaan was innocent and that Ibaadat wants to separate her from Farhaan.
 Mannat agrees to marry Subhaan.
 To seek revenge, Mannat conspires and creates circumstances which make it look like Ibaadat wants to steal Subhaan from her.
 Thus, Ibaadat receives backlash from Hina and Kaynaat.
 On the wedding day, Mannat runs away with Farhaan, leaving Subhaan at the altar.
 Ibaadat and Subhaan get married at Dua's behest while Mannat returns after receiving mistreatment from Farhaan.